DETAILED ACTION

 Thus, one of ordinary skill in the art would understand that retaining a smoky flavor would constitute retaining the smoke aroma as well.
 Additionally, It would have been obvious to one of ordinary skill in the art to prepare the food to have a traditional smoke aroma and flavor, since many consumers prefer the flavor and aroma of smoked foods, and since a food with less and flavor and aroma would be less noticeable (e.g. not detected by smell), and therefore less appealing to the consumer or profitable to the producer.

-Schich teaches (Claim 1) a method for smoking foodstuffs, in particular meat and fish products, in which the smoke is cooled and then fed into a smoking chamber, characterized in that foreign substances and solids are removed and discharged from the smoke during cooling by means of condensation, and that only the purified smoke is fed into the smoking chamber.
+Schich teaches condensing the aerosol smoke to reduce solids.
+Specifically, Schich teaches (Claim 1) a method for smoking foodstuffs, in particular meat and fish products, in which the smoke is cooled and then fed into a smoking chamber, characterized in that foreign substances and solids are removed and discharged from the smoke during cooling by means of condensation, and that only the purified smoke is fed into the smoking chamber.

-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Griffiths to also reduce solids during condensing as taught by Schich since each is directed to a method of smoking a food product, since condensing smoke to reduce solids is known in the art as shown by Schich, since condensing smoke to reduce solids allows foodstuffs with excellent taste properties and without harmful components to be produced (Schich, Paragraph 0004), since foreign substances such as carbon components, suspended solids, tar and resins are removed from the smoke before it is fed into the smoking chamber.
-(Schich, Paragraph 0006) where such solids can adversely affect the taste, texture, and nutritional value of the food product, or can adversely affect the appearance of the food product, making it undesirable to consumers, and since aromatic substances contained in the flue gas (smoke) are not separated during flue gas cleaning by condensation separation so smoked foods are not affected by harmful substances but only by the aromatic substances contained in the smoke, and smoked foods are of excellent taste quality (Schich, Paragraph 0006-0007).
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Griffiths to also reduce solids during condensing as taught by Schich since each is directed to a method of smoking a food product, since condensing smoke to reduce solids is known in the art as shown by Schich, since condensing smoke to reduce solids allows foodstuffs with excellent taste properties and without harmful components to be produced (Schich, Paragraph 0004), since foreign substances such as carbon components, suspended solids, tar and resins are removed from the smoke before it is fed into the smoking chamber (Schich, Paragraph 0006), where such solids can adversely affect the taste, texture, and nutritional value of the food product, or can adversely affect the appearance of the food product, making it undesirable to consumers, and since aromatic substances contained in the flue gas (smoke) are not separated during flue gas cleaning by condensation separation so smoked foods are not affected by harmful substances but only by the aromatic substances contained in the smoke, and smoked foods are of excellent taste quality (Schich, Paragraph 0006-0007).

 Horner teaches (Paragraph 0038, 0043-0044, 0050, 0070) a method of operating smoke evacuation systems associated with hand-held instruments that produce smoke or cause smoke to be produced during use, wherein a fluid trap is provided to condense liquid vapor in the smoke and reduce the amount of fluid entering the filter or other components of smoke evacuation devices, wherein the fluid collected in the fluid trap may be water.
 Horner further teaches (Paragraph 0090) the filter comprises a carbon reservoir where gaseous contaminants such as volatile organic compounds are removed.

-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Griffiths, as modified above, to filter the volatile organic compounds in the aerosol smoke after condensing the aerosol smoke as taught by Horner since both are directed to methods for treating smoke, since filtering the volatile organic compounds in aerosol smoke after condensing the aerosol smoke is known in the art shown by Horner, since, by reducing the total fluid content of the smoke and removing bulk liquid from the smoke, the usable life of mechanically coupled filters can be increased (Horner, Paragraph 0044), since the reduced fluid content within the smoke can protect the electrical components within or associated with the smoke evacuation device (Horner, Paragraph 0044), and since contacting the smoke with food immediately after filtering VOCs (i.e., all other smoke processing steps occur prior to filtering the VOCs) is known and obvious as shown above with regard to Karau.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Griffiths, as modified above, to filter the volatile organic compounds in the aerosol smoke after condensing the aerosol smoke as taught by Horner since both are directed to methods for treating smoke, since filtering the volatile organic compounds in aerosol smoke after condensing the aerosol smoke is known in the art shown by Horner, since, by reducing the total fluid content of the smoke and removing bulk liquid from the smoke, the usable life of mechanically coupled filters can be increased (Horner, Paragraph 0044), since the reduced fluid content within the smoke can protect the electrical components within or associated with the smoke evacuation device (Horner, Paragraph 0044), and since contacting the smoke with food immediately after filtering VOCs (i.e., all other smoke processing steps occur prior to filtering the VOCs) is known and obvious as shown above with regard to Han.

 Also, Toledo teaches (Page 59) the antimicrobial properties of smoke are well known and constitutes the primary role of smoke in food preservation, wherein all the constituents of smoke interact to bring about the antimicrobial effect, and phenolics, acetic acid, and carbonyls individually have antimicrobial activity but their combined effect is synergistic.

-Thus, one of ordinary skill in the art would recognize, that so long as at least some components of the smoke remain (and Griffiths only requires reduction, not total elimination of individual components), the smoke would necessarily retain preservative components.
+Thus, one of ordinary skill in the art would recognize, that so long as at least some components of the smoke remain (and Griffiths and Han only require reduction, not total elimination of individual components), the smoke would necessarily retain preservative components.
 Furthermore, retaining preservative components would be obvious to one of ordinary skill in the art to extend the shelf-life of smoked food and prevent the growth of harmful microorganisms.

 Regarding claim 2, Griffiths teaches (Paragraph 0045) smoke is generated from a combustion material or fuel that can be combusted to yield smoke, wherein common materials used in the industry for generating smoke are: wood chips, wood dust, wood shavings, wood briquettes, logs, charcoal and charcoal briquettes, and, in operation of the invention, oak, hickory, cherry, apple and beech wood (hardwood) are used successfully, and therefore Griffiths discloses the claim limitation of “hardwood for smoke flavoring food”.